246overclocked/OverclockedSwerve/README.md

 ## Usage

 ### Running Ant from the Terminal (Mac) or Command Line (Windows)
-Open the terminal (command line on Windows) and `cd` to the root directory of the project (where `build.xml` is located), in this case the `Overclocked-Swerve/OverclockedSwerve` folder.
+Open the terminal (command line on Windows) and `cd` to the root directory of the project (where `build.xml` is located), in this case the `OverclockedSwerve` folder.
 All Ant commands are of the form `ant [target]` and run in the root directory of the project.
 Run `ant -p` to see a description of available targets:
 ```
 OverclockedSwerve$ ant -p
 Buildfile: [...]/OverclockedSwerve/build.xml